 Welcome to the World of Saving and Sharing Seed!

+We have over 70 varieties of fruits, vegetables, herbs, grasses, and flowers available to be checked out, planted, and harvested.
 The seeds you borrow from our library are yours to take at no cost.
 These seeds are donated by organizations or seed savers.
 We hope you learn much, experience the joys of gardening, and enjoy the fruits of your labor.
 At harvest time, please take some steps to save seeds for others.
 We ask that a portion of your seeds from the strongest, tastiest, and most vigorous plants be returned to the Seed Library to keep the library self-sustaining.
 The more seeds we have in our library, the greater number of people in our community we can serve.

 How to “Borrow” Seeds

 Fill out the registration sheet.
 Each time you take seeds, enter the information on the sheet.
 We won’t ask you to give your name, just let us know which type of seeds you took and how many packets.
 Please only take as many seeds as you will use.
 To start things off, we have seeds donated by Seed Savers Exchange; their website can be found at www.seedsavers.org.

 Herbs & Grains

 Flowers & Ornamental Grasses

 People have been saving seeds for more than 12,000 years.
 When you grow, save, and share your own seed, you promote seed sovereignty by: